In Speech Outlining… Just fill in the blanks with good stuff Part 1 we broke down each part of the speech introduction. It’s important stuff.

 Speaking of Main points

 You only have 5-6 minutes for your informative speech.
 There’s no way I can tell you everything about transmedia in 5 to 6 minutes.
-There’s no way you can tell me everything there is to know about motocross, traveling across Europe or how to plan a road trip.
+There’s no way you can tell me everything there is to know about motocross, traveling across Europe or how to bake a quiche in that time.
 But there is enough time to focus on one or two parts of the topic.

 For example, when I researched transmedia I found all sorts of examples.
 I read commentary about how transmedia storytelling is just a fad.
 I read lots of info about how people are trying to define what transmedia is.
 I read articles about how people are trying to make money off transmedia.
 There’s no way I could cram all of that into 5-6 minutes.
 So, I chose my main points based on what I thought the audience needed to know and on what research I had to back up my main points.